Did a Police Officer Use More Force Than the Situation Required?

 Compensatory Damages cover your actual losses — medical expenses, lost wages, diminished earning capacity, physical pain and suffering, and emotional distress.
 In serious cases involving serious injury, these figures can be substantial.

-Punitive Damages can be assessed against individual officers (though not against the City itself) when the conduct was especially egregious or reckless.
+Punitive Damages can be assessed against individual officers (though not against the municipality itself) when the conduct was especially egregious or reckless.
 They are meant to punish and deter, not just compensate.

 How Long Do You Have to File?